 Balances may be topped up during the the academic year by emailing the Residence Life Office at: firstname.lastname@example.org; funds will take up to 24 hours to appear in your account.

 If you require a more immediate balance top up on your account, please visit the Food Services Office.
 Funds can be added with immediate effect by using either a debit or credit card.

 For full details on refunds, please see the Food Services Meal Plan Terms and Conditions posted to our Dining Hall, Meal Plans & Food section.

-For those who are experiencing circumstances that are unavoidable and are requesting to arrive early, please email the Residence Life Office at: email@example.com to discuss available options.
-Be sure to include your full name and student number.
+For those who are experiencing circumstances that are unavoidable and are requesting to arrive early, please refer to our Early Arrival section for more details.

-Please see your Occupancy Agreement for the date by which you must take possession of and occupy your room.
+Please see your Occupancy Agreement posted to our Residents Agreement section for the date by which you must take possession of and occupy your room.
 If you fail to do so, and we have not heard from you, it will be assumed you are no longer coming and your spot may be offered to another student.

 If you are experiencing circumstances that are unavoidable and are requesting special consideration to arrive late, please contact the Residence Life Office at: firstname.lastname@example.org as soon as possible, outlining the details of your situation.

 Residence fees for upper year students will be posted to ACORN mid-July to early August.

 For first year students, please follow the steps below: